tdeekens/flopflip/readme.md

 </ConfigureFlopFlip>
 ```

-Internally, `ReconfigureFlopFlip` will pass the `projectKey` to `ConfigureFlopFlip`, causing the adapter to automatically update the user context and therefore to flush new flags from the adapter (given they are provided by e.g. LaunchDarkly).
+Internally, `ReconfigureFlopFlip` will pass the `projectKey` to `ConfigureFlopFlip`, causing the adapter to automatically update the context and therefore to flush new flags from the adapter (given they are provided by e.g. LaunchDarkly).

-_Note:_ Whenever `shouldOverwrite` is `true` the existing user configuration will be overwritten not merged.
+_Note:_ Whenever `shouldOverwrite` is `true` the existing configuration will be overwritten not merged.
 Use with care as any
-subsequent `shouldOverwrite={true}` will overwrite any previously passed `user` with `shouldOverwrite={false}` (default).
+subsequent `shouldOverwrite={true}` will overwrite any previously passed properties with `shouldOverwrite={false}` (default).

-### `@flopflip/react-broadcast` & `@flopflip/react-redux` API
+### `@flopflip/react-broadcast` & `@flopflip/react-redux` detailed API

-Apart from `ConfigureFlopFlip` both packages `@flopflip/react-broadcast` and
+Both packages `@flopflip/react-broadcast` and `@flopflip/react-redux` export
-`@flopflip/react-redux` export the same set of components to toggle based on
+the same set of hooks, components, and HoCs to toggle based on features (as
-features.
-Only the import changes depending on if you chose to integrate with
+listed in the summary above).
+Only the import changes depending on if you chose
-redux or without.
-Again, behind the scenes the build on `@flopflip/react` to
+to integrate with redux or without.
+Behind the scenes they build on
-share common logic.
+`@flopflip/react` to share common logic.

-- `useFeatureToggle` a React hook to read a single flag
-- `useFeatureToggles` a React hook to read multiple flags at once
-- `useFlagVariation` a React hook to read a single variation of a flag
-- `useFlagVariations` a React hook to read multiple variations of a flag at once
-- `useAdapterStatus` a React hook to read the underlying adapter's status
-- `branchOnFeatureToggle` a Higher-Order Component (HoC) to conditionally render
-  components depending on feature toggle state
-- `injectFeatureToggle` a HoC to inject a feature toggle onto the `props` of a
-  component
-- `injectFeatureToggles` a HoC to inject requested feature toggles from existing
-  feature toggles onto the `props` of a component
-- `ToggleFeature` a component conditionally rendering its `children` based on
-  the status of a passed feature flag

 [Note:](#flag-normalization) that all passed `flagNames` passed as `flag` are a string.
 Depending on the adapter used _these are normalized_ to be camel cased.
 This means that whenever a `foo-flag-name` is received in e.g. LaunchDarkly or splitio it will be converted to `fooFlagName`.
 The same applies for a `foo_flag_name`.
 This is meant to help using flags in an adapter agnostic way.
 Whenever a flag is passed in the non-normalized form it is also normalized again.
 Lastly, `flopflip` will show a warning message in the console in development mode whenever a non normalized flag name is passed.